 Memoization vs tabulation

-• Using DP when a simpler greedy or sorting solution is enough.
+- Applying dynamic programming when a simple greedy or sorting solution is enough.